 There are usually 24 Ekādaśīs in a calendar year.
 Occasionally, two extra ones happen in a leap year.

-Each of these days is purported to have particular benefits and blessings.
-They are attained by the performance of specific activities.
+Each of these days is purported to have particular benefits and blessings because they are attained by the performance of specific activities.
 Fasting is one of them.

 These days are described here more thoroughly.
 I will only mention some of them to give you an idea of what happens in the Hindu world.
 You can find it as an inspiration and guidance for your own life.